Tucson Facelift Surgery Information, Benefits and Risks

 What is a facelift?

-A surgical procedure that tightens the skin and underlying structures of the neck and face, leaving a more youthful appearance.
-A mini-facelift is for a patient who just needs the extra skin slightly tightened.
-There are a lot of different names being used for variations of a facelift.
-Some of these include the “lifestyle lift”, “lunch time lift”, “mini-lift”, etc. These different types of facelifts are similar, but vary in complexity.
-Each facial rejuvenation operation needs to be customized to the patient’s needs and desired outcome.
+A facelift is a surgical procedure that tightens the skin and underlying structures of the neck and face for a more youthful appearance.
+A mini-facelift is performed when someone just wants extra skin slightly tightened.
+There are many different names used for variations of a facelift.
+Some of these include the “lifestyle lift,” “lunch time lift,” “mini-lift.”
+These different types of facelifts are similar, but vary in complexity.
+Each facial rejuvenation operation needs to be customized to your needs and desired outcome.

 When is a facelift used?